Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

 <p class="firstLetter">When it comes to interacting with Enneagram types that are different from our own, the key is to approach them with respect, curiosity, and an open mind.
-Remember that each Enneagram type has its unique strengths, weaknesses, and motivations, and try to understand where they're coming from. </p>
+Remember that each Enneagram type has its unique strengths, weaknesses, and motivations, and try to understand where they're coming from.
+This blog will give some practical tips for communicating with each Enneagram type.</p>

 <div
 	style="display: flex;